Having a Party (Sam Cooke song): Other versions

-The "Crescent Street Stompers" version reached #43 in Canada in 1976.
+The "Crescent Street Stompers" version reached No. 43 in Canada in 1976.
 Luther Vandross covered the song during the bridge on his 1982 hit "Bad Boy/Having a Party"; however, only the chorus is sung in this version, and new words were added to it (e.g. the closing line "you can't go").
 A cover by Tina Turner is a B-Side of the 1986 release of her single "Two People".
 The Pointer Sisters covered it on their fourth album, Having a Party (1977).
 Southside Johnny and the Asbury Jukes covered it on their live album Reach Up and Touch the Sky (1981), and in 2020 still include it in their setlist.
 Bruce Springsteen covered it in a medley with The E Street Shuffle on the live album Hammersmith Odeon, London '75 (which was released in 2006).
 Springsteen and Southside Johnny have also been known to play the cover whenever they appear on stage together.
 Nathaniel Rateliff has used a version of the song as his closing number at live shows, and it is included in the 2017 release Live at Red Rocks.